Louis Theroux: 8 of our favourite moments

-Over the past two decades Louis Theroux has become one of the most recognisable faces, and voices, on British television screens.
+Over the past two decades Louis Theroux has become one of the most recognisable faces, and voices, on British TV screens

 From his Weird Weekends to Altered States, Theroux’s remarkable documentaries have shed light into some of the darkest and least visited corners of modern society.